dsccommunity/FailoverClusterDsc/.github/PULL_REQUEST_TEMPLATE.md

 #### Pull Request (PR) description
 <!--
     Replace this comment block with a description of your PR.
-    Also, make sure you have update the CHANGELOG.md, see the task list below.
+    Also, make sure you have updated the CHANGELOG.md, see the task list below.
 An entry in the CHANGELOG.md is mandatory for all PRs.
 -->